 Ty Capel is in Darowen, a small hilltop community comprising about 20 homes and outlying farms.
 Though access to the village is via single track roads, it is only 2½ miles from the A470, the main north/south route through Wales.
 Drivers are advised to proceed with caution as there are few passing places, and often sheep in the road.
 The nearest bus stop is on the A470 in Commins Coch, however the road has a steep hill climb up to the village which ever route is taken, and there is no pathway separate from the road.
 The closest shop is 3 miles, though this is not open all the time.
 The town of Machynlleth is approximately 6 miles to the west, and has the closest railway station (about 7 miles from Ty Capel).
 Taxis are available from several local companies.
 The room interior can be viewed on our website, and Google Streetview gives a good view of the village of Darowen and the surrounding area.
-(NB: The StreetView images are from 2008)
+(NB: The StreetView images were updated in June 2021)

 We ask that our guests supply an ETA so that we can ensure one of us is here to check you in and offer assistance with luggage.
 We have two private parking spaces on a level graveled area at the end of the chapel.
 We will normally ensure one of these is free for guest use if they are arriving by car.
 On first arrival guests should check in at Ty Capel main door, a blue door with round window, in the front porch.
 We'll normally spot you arriving, but if not please knock the door for attention.
 On sunny days, check for us in the small garden next to the parking area!
 When we are expecting guests it is highly unusual that neither one of us would be at home.
 Once checked in, access to the Studio is via the wrought iron gate at the end of the parking area.